 Title and Organization:

-Hanni Stoklosa is executive director of HEAL Trafficking and an emergency physician at Brigham and Women’s Hospital with appointments at Harvard Medical School and the Harvard Humanitarian Initiative.
-She is also director of the Global Women's Health Fellowship at Brigham and Women's Hospital, Connors Center.
-Dr. Stoklosa is an internationally-recognized expert, advocate, researcher, and speaker on the wellbeing of US and international trafficking survivors as viewed through a public health lens.
+Hanni Stoklosa, MD, MPH, is CEO of HEAL Trafficking and an emergency physician at Brigham and Women’s Hospital with appointments at Harvard Medical School and the Harvard Humanitarian Initiative.
+Hanni is an internationally recognized expert, advocate, researcher, and speaker on the wellbeing of US and international trafficking survivors as viewed through a public health lens.
 She has advised the United Nations, International Organization for Migration, US Department of Health and Human Services, US Department of Labor, US Department of State, and the National Academy of Medicine on issues of human trafficking and has testified as an expert witness multiple times before the US Congress.
 Moreover, she has conducted research on trafficking and persons facing significant social, economic, and health challenges in a diversity of settings, including Australia, China, Egypt, Guatemala, India, Liberia, Nepal, Kazakhstan, the Philippines, South Sudan, Taiwan, and Thailand.
-Among other accolades, Dr. Stoklosa has most recently been honored with the US Department of Health and Human Services Office of Women’s Health Emerging Leader Award and the Harvard Medical School Dean's Faculty Community Service Award for her tireless efforts to advance the public health response to trafficking.
+Among other accolades, Hanni has most recently been honored with the US Department of Health and Human Services Office of Women’s Health Emerging Leader Award and the Harvard Medical School Dean's Faculty Community Service Award for her tireless efforts to advance the public health response to trafficking.
 Her anti-trafficking work has been featured by The New York Times, National Public Radio, Glamour, Canadian Broadcasting Corporation, STAT News, and Marketplace.
-Dr. Stoklosa published the first textbook addressing the public health response to trafficking, Human Trafficking Is a Public Health Issue: A Paradigm Expansion in the United States.
-Dr. Stoklosa is a Fellow of the fourth class of the Health Innovators Fellowship and a member of the Aspen Global Leadership Network.
+She published the first textbook addressing the public health response to trafficking, Human Trafficking Is a Public Health Issue: A Paradigm Expansion in the United States.
+Hanni is a Fellow of the fourth class of the Health Innovators Fellowship and a member of the Aspen Global Leadership Network.